 We meet every Tuesday evening from 7:00 to 8:30 at the Avon Youth Foundation building (affectionately called "The Scout Hut") located west of the AJAA baseball diamonds off 100 South.
-Scouts are expected to wear Class A uniforms (official Boy Scout shirt and belt) to all meetings and outings.
+Scouts are expected to wear a Class A uniform (official Boy Scout shirt) to all meetings and outings.

 - Troop meets every Tuesday 7:00 PM to 8:30 PM

 - Class A shirts required at meetings and most functions

-SCOUTMASTER NOTE: However, we all knonw every scout will loss their shirt at least once during their time in the troop, so don't let that keep you home
+SCOUTMASTER NOTE: We all know every scout will loss their shirt at least once during their time in the troop, so don't let that keep you home